★ Creator’s note:

 Over the years, she became stricter with her laws and shows no mercy to anyone who broke them.
 One notable example was the Michael Faye case which strained Singapore's ties with the USA.
 When it comes to the law, Singapore doesn't fear any country, even if the majority of them are way are larger and stronger than her.
 She believes in the saying "When in Rome, do what the Romans do".

-There was a period of time where Singapore once had the highest execution rate to her population, she was called the "Disneyland with death sentence" and she is VERY offended by that "nickname".
+There was a period of time where Singapore once had the highest execution rate to her population.
+She was then called the "Disneyland with death sentence" and she is VERY offended by that "nickname".
 Her laws for fining people who commits less serious offences made people give her the nickname of "Fine City", with a pun intended on the "fine".
 She is also known in a bad way for her painful caning sentences for the male convicts.

 Although Singapore's law is controversial and seen as draconian for Western standards, she stands firm on her view on capital punishments.
 Vanda believes that this “tough love” she has will protect the innocent and preserve the peace her citizens live in now.